Home › UK Rules › Motoring Laws › Highway Code Guidance

 Read the guidance on mobility scooters Highway Code rules 36 to 46.
 It explains the use of all types of invalid carriages on the pavements and on the roads.

-The page explains motorcycle helmet laws in the United Kingdom.
+The page explains the key motorcycle helmet laws in Britain and Northern Ireland.
 It is compulsory for all motorbike riders to wear a safety helmet.

 Most quad bikes do not meet road safety standards for the United Kingdom.
 Find out the quad bikes law for type approval, registration, tax, and MOT (where required).